troyxmccall/alfred-spotify-mini-player/setup.md

 noindex: false
 ---

+{% include toc.html %}

 Setting up the workflow is easy, you just need to follow these steps:-

 ## Create a Spotify Application